(keep reading to learn what happened)

-As part of Jon’s attempt to save the bar, he rebranded it to the Lake Marie Lodge.
+As part of Jon’s attempt to save the bar, he rebranded and changed the name from Dirty Rooster to Lake Marie Lodge.

-But the owners ended up keeping The Dirty Rooster name despite Jon’s best efforts.
+But – spoiler alert – the owners ended up keeping The Dirty Rooster name despite Jon’s best efforts.

 With dysfunctional owners who wouldn’t take Jon’s advice, The Dirty Rooster never really stood much of a chance.

 With that being said, let’s talk about what happened next after the Dirty Rooster Bar Rescue episode, including whether this Antioch bar is still open in 2022.